Transplants may be

 It has become rare (1%) as pretransplantation screening has improved.
 No treatment is effective except graft removal.

 Accelerated rejection has the following characteristics:

 Accelerated rejection is also rare.
 Treatment is with high-dose pulse corticosteroids or, if vascular changes occur, antilymphocyte preparations.
-Plasma exchange, which may clear circulating antibodies more rapidly, has been used with some success.
+Plasma exchange Plasma exchange Apheresis refers to the process of separating the cellular and soluble components of blood using a machine.
+Apheresis is often done on donors where whole blood is centrifuged to obtain individual... read more , which may clear circulating antibodies more rapidly, has been used with some success.

 Acute rejection is graft destruction after transplantation and has the following characteristics:

-Occurs later, about 5 days after transplantation (because unlike hyperacute and accelerated rejection, acute rejection is mediated by a de novo anti-graft T-cell response, not by preexisting antibodies)
+Occurs later, about 5 days after transplantation, and unlike hyperacute and accelerated rejection, acute rejection is mediated by a de novo anti-graft T-cell response, not by preexisting antibodies

 Is caused by a T cell–mediated delayed hypersensitivity reaction to allograft histocompatibility antigens